 Meditation and mindfulness have proven to be highly successful in recalibrating the brain's relationship to the body, and thus to the larger world outside perceived through the senses.
 Van der Kolk writes, “The single most important issue for traumatized people is to find a sense of safety in their own bodies.”17 In particular, he recommends yoga, dancing, breathing exercises, and expressive artistic practice as simple ways of getting back in touch with our bodies.18

 Resmaa Menakem teaches ways we can nurture resilience and attain a deeper peace by responding to the collective traumas of our past through the body; Source: Resmaa Menakem

 Social and cultural traumas can also burrow deep into our collective beings.
-Therapist and author Resmaa Menakem has written extensively how efforts to overcome historic cultures of domination, such as recent U.S. anti-racism efforts, may fall flat in part because we focus on speaking to the intellect when we should focus on healing our body/mind connection.19 Menakem posits that past cultural traumas are deeply encoded within us.
-In high stress situations the body reacts instinctively and the mind simply follows.
-By consciously reconnecting our body and mind can we learn to move through moments of intense feelings in personally and collectively healthy ways.20
+Therapist and author Resmaa Menakem has written extensively how efforts to overcome historic cultures of domination, such as recent U.S. anti-racism efforts, may struggle to achieve their goals in part because we focus on speaking to the intellect when we should focus on healing our body/mind connection.19 Menakem posits that past cultural traumas are deeply encoded within us.
+In high-stress situations, the body reacts instinctively and the mind simply follows.
+By consciously reconnecting our body and mind, we can learn to move through moments of intense feelings in personally and collectively healthy ways.20

 As Menakem and van der Kolk both suggest, mindfulness practices offer a powerful tool for mending our internal relationships.
 In turn, we can then focus on building healthy, resilient relationships and cultures outside of ourselves.

-A TED talk that involves a five-minute breathing exercise has been viewed more than 2.5 million time.
+A TED talk that involves a five-minute breathing exercise has been viewed more than 2.5 million times.
 Could learning to ground ourselves in our bodies really change our lives?; Source: TEDx Talks

 ‘All We Need to Live a Good Life’